stab-virtual-jabog32/STTR-script/doc/rangeManagement/README.md

 # VJaBoG32 Range Management Module

-This module provides tools for managing **range units**, **LATN areas**, and **Rules of Engagement (ROE)** in DCS missions.
+This module provides tools for managing **range units** and **Rules of Engagement (ROE)** in DCS missions.
 It is designed for dynamic control of AI units on training ranges, enabling mission builders to spawn, despawn, activate, deactivate units, and manage their ROE through F10 radio menus based on naming conventions.

 ## General Idea